Canadian Rocky Mountains

 I want you to See Snow Differently

-For my lineup of ‘firsts’ here’s a few of the things I’ll be taking on:
+For my lineup of ‘firsts,’ here are a few of the things I’ll be taking on:

 Every one of these things are new to me.
-Some of the things on this list completely intimidate me, but I’m super excited to at least try them – some may be keepers and some may be epic fails.
-But regardless, hopefully you’ll start to see snow differently.
+Some of the things on this list completely intimidate me, but I’m super excited to at least try them – some may be keepers, and some may be epic fails.
+Regardless, hopefully, you’ll start to see snow differently.

 How to Follow Along in the Winter Adventure

 Even if you can’t come and stay with me in Canmore in February, you can still follow along in my adventures!
-I’ll be posting daily from social media with the hashtag #SeeSnowDifferently – so you can follow that hashtag – or simply follow me on social media by clicking on any of these buttons:
+I’ll be posting daily on social media with the hashtag #SeeSnowDifferently, so you can follow that hashtag or simply follow me on social media.

 I’ll be sharing tons of photos and candid footage of how my attempts at ‘firsts’ go – and knowing me – there may even be tears – hopefully of happiness.

-I’ll also be posting here to my website updates on the activities and what it’s like to have a home for a month.
+I’ll also be posting updates on the activities and what it’s like to have a home for a month here on my website.

 Join in the adventure and #SeeSnowDifferently with me in Alberta this February!